 If you’re a homeowner and you’ve heard about the damage that termites can do to a structure, you’ve probably considered getting a company that specializes in termite control to inspect your home for signs of an infestation.
 If you’ve already made the call for a termite inspection, you’ve done the single most important thing you can do to protect your biggest investment from an incredibly destructive pest.
-Because it’s always a good idea to know something about the enemy when you’re in a war, here are some things you should know about termites and termite pest control:
+Because it’s always a good idea to know something about the enemy when you’re in a war, here are some things you should know about termites and termite pest control in Plano:

 Termites Actually Serve a Purpose

 You may think that termites, along with fire ants and cockroaches, don’t really serve a purpose except to annoy you and cost you money.
 In fact, subterranean termites play an important role in the ecosystem as waste processors.
 They break down cellulose in dead plants and trees and turn it into usable nutrients, which are then recycled into the soil as humus.
 If termites limited their work to fields and forests, we’d stand in awe of their work and delight in the rich, fertile earth they help to create.
 Unfortunately, termites aren’t that particular about the cellulose they consume and, to them, our homes are just more piles of sticks that need to be converted into organic material.